 London Acting Program (LAMDA)

-This program is offered in conjunction with the London Academy of Music and Dramatic Arts (LAMDA).
+This program is offered in conjunction with the London Academy of Music and Dramatic Arts (LAMDA), one of the leading drama schools in the English-speaking world.
 It is a highly advanced professional acting program intended for students from conservatory-style acting programs.
 Students enroll in LAMDA coursework designed specifically for students in the Boston University program.
 Field trips to Stratford-Upon-Avon and West End theaters complement the curriculum.

-The courses for the London Academy of Music and Dramatic Arts are for Boston University students only.
+The courses for the London Academy of Music and Dramatic Arts are for College of Fine Arts (CFA) Boston University students only.

 CFA TH 312: Voice and Speech/LAMDA (3 credits)

 (Formerly CFA DR 316.)
 Students will develop an understanding of vocal anatomy and physiology (with particular reference to the organs of speech), an understanding of the International Phonetic Alphabet and Cardinal Vowels, as well as analysis of their own accents.
 In addition, students will develop knowledge and practice of Stage Standard English (Received Pronunciation), release of unhelpful vocal tension, develop an understanding of clear articulation, and the ability to phonetically transcribe nonsense words.